Hirohito: Preparations

 In July 1939, Hirohito quarrelled with his brother, Prince Chichibu, over whether to support the Anti-Comintern Pact, and reprimanded the army minister, Seishirō Itagaki.
 But after the success of the Wehrmacht in Europe, Hirohito consented to the alliance.
 On 27 September 1940, ostensibly under Hirohito's leadership, Japan became a contracting partner of the Tripartite Pact with Germany and Italy forming the Axis powers.
+To avoid a multi-front war, a non-aggression pact between the Soviet Union and Japan was signed in April 1941, two years after the conclusion of the Soviet–Japanese border conflicts.

 The objectives to be obtained were clearly defined: a free hand to continue with the conquest of China and Southeast Asia, no increase in U.S. or British military forces in the region, and cooperation by the West "in the acquisition of goods needed by our Empire."

+In early 1940, the U.S. began imposing targeted embargoes on Japan—specifically restricting iron, steel, and aviation gasoline—to penalize its invasion of French Indochina and the Japanese war with China.
+These sanctions, part of an "ABCD Encirclement" aimed to halt Japanese expansion which were tightened into a near-total oil embargo by July 1941.

 On 5 September, Prime Minister Konoe informally submitted a draft of the decision to Hirohito, just one day in advance of the Imperial Conference at which it would be formally implemented.
 On this evening, Hirohito had a meeting with the chief of staff of the army, Sugiyama, chief of staff of the navy, Osami Nagano, and Prime Minister Konoe.
 Hirohito questioned Sugiyama about the chances of success of an open war with the Occident.
 As Sugiyama answered positively, Hirohito scolded him:

 —At the time of the China Incident, the army told me that we could achieve peace immediately after dealing them one blow with three divisions ... but you can't still beat Chiang Kai-shek even today!
 Sugiyama, you were army minister at that time.

 —China is a vast area with many ways in and ways out, and we met unexpectedly big difficulties ...

 —You say the interior of China is huge; isn't the Pacific Ocean even bigger than China? ...
 Didn't I caution you each time about those matters?
 Sugiyama, are you lying to me?

 Chief of Naval General Staff Admiral Nagano, a former Navy Minister and vastly experienced, later told a trusted colleague, "I have never seen the Emperor reprimand us in such a manner, his face turning red and raising his voice."